 Using the Strategy Pyramid Canvas you can develop a common corporate strategy in collaboration with your team to reach your objectives together.
 It assists you to find the right objectives and path for your company.

 A successful corporate strategy helps you to do the right things.
-Talking about success this largely depends on the acceptance of the contributing people.
+Talking about success largely depends on the acceptance of the contributing people.
 Hence these should be part of finding the objectives and the path towards them.
-The Strategy Pyramid Canvas is a collaboration tool which concretizes and visualizes the essential parts of a corporate strategy:
+The Strategy Pyramid Canvas is a collaboration tool that concretizes and visualizes the essential parts of a corporate strategy:

 The Strategy Pyramid helps you to develop a common vision and mission together with your team.
 Furthermore, it also facilitates defining the guidelines and milestones necessary to reach your objectives.
 The common core values serve as a starting point throughout the process.
 Further, the Strategy Pyramid allows you to differentiate between the internal perspective (employee and shareholder view) and the external perspective (customer and partner view).